Shynixn/PetBlocks/docs/wiki/docs/receivingpets.md

 There are many ways how you can handle it.
 These are just examples below:

-!!! note "Building GUIS with DeluxeMenu"
-    PetBlocks distributes premade DeluxeMenu based inventories, which may help you design your own inventories.
-See the GUI page for more details.

 #### Option 1 - Just selling skins for your pet (easy)

-1. Build a shop GUI using an external GUI plugin. (e.g. DeluxeMenu).
+1. Build a shop GUI
 2. Keep the receive pet on join settings, the player should receive a pet everytime.
 3. Invent a new permission for each pet you would like to sell like ``petblocks.pettype.<yourpettype>`` e.g. ``petblocks.pettype.pikachu``.
 4. Once a player buys the item in your shop, give them your newly invented permission e.g. ``petblocks.pettype.pikachu``